How to Tell if You Have Hard Water

 Common Signs of Hard Water

 Identifying whether the problem is hard water or merely a faulty dishwasher, washing machine or failing water supply line can be tricky.
-Luckily, hard water leaves telltale signs throughout your kitchen and bathrooms that are easy to identify.
-By looking for hard water buildup on faucets, drinking glasses, and the bathtub, you can determine whether hard water is the culprit or if the problem lies elsewhere.
-Ahead, learn how to tell if you have hard water and how to test water hardness.
+Fortunately, hard water leaves telltale signs throughout your kitchen and bathrooms that are easy to identify.

 There’s mineral buildup around your faucets.